 Tired of being dived into the mining details?
 There is a more efficient and more comfortable way to obtain cryptocurrency.
 Changelly provides instant access to crypto assets, including the most popular ones like BTC, ETH, LTC, BCH, ZCash, and much more.
 Buy Bitcoin and 170+ cryptocurrencies with your credit card or Apple Pay.
 Due to multiple partnerships and an established reputation in the industry of crypto finance, Changelly offers the most competitive crypto rates on the market.
 Buy your first cryptocurrency with Changelly!

-The crypto industry is ready to provide you with a range of Bitcoin mining pools.
+The crypto industry is ready to provide you with a range of Bitcoin pools.
 You will definitely find the one that suits you the most.
-Just a quick reminder of what should be taken into consideration when choosing a Bitcoin mining pool:
+Just a quick reminder of what should be taken into consideration:

 Reliability.
-Check the reputation of a mining pool.
-Read the reviews of a mining pool on trustable sources;
+Check the reputation of a platform.
+Read the reviews on trustable sources;

 DYOR.
-Do your own research in order to find a Bitcoin mining pool that will work for you perfectly.
+Do your own research in order to find a pool that will work for you perfectly.

 Bitcoin Mining Pools – Q&A